eric-heiden/academic-website/content/publication/2020-multi-rl-ijrr/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Invited submission to International Journal of Robotics Research"
+publication: "International Journal of Robotics Research"
 publication_short: ""

 abstract: "We present a strategy for simulation-to-real transfer, which builds on recent advances in robot skill decomposition.